CPU rendering at .5¢ ($0.005) to 6¢ ($0.060) per Ghz-hr

 Yes, you read that correctly.
-Our regular prices go down to half a penny per Gigahertz hour.
+Our regular CPU prices go down to half a penny per Gigahertz hour, with our GPU prices going much lower.
 Power/Rate is user selectable on a per-job basis, and may be changed while the job is running.
 This range is available to all customers all the time, regardless of how much or little you use our service.
 We charge only for the compute time actually used by your job, to the nearest second.
 Some applications are more expensive to use, and those render apps/engines listed below are priced accordingly:

 V-Ray for 3D Studio Max and Maya = additional 17% of chosen rate